Iowa Council of Foundations

 • Suzanne Heckenlaible, Executive Director, Delta Dental of Iowa Foundation

-• Beth Jones, Delta Dental of Iowa Foundation
+• Beth Jones, Director of Community Impact, Delta Dental of Iowa Foundation

 • Matt Mendenhall, President & CEO, Regional Development Authority

-• Jaimie Miller, Executive Director, Iowa Credit Union Foundation
+• Jaimie Miller, Vice President, Iowa Credit Union League/Foundation

 • Charla Schafer, Executive Director, Community Foundation of Greater Muscatine

-• Karla Twedt-Ball, Greater Cedar Rapids Community Foundation
+• Karla Twedt-Ball, President & CEO, Greater Cedar Rapids Community Foundation

 Resources